 goats ¶sites

-Goats have poor natural resistance to worms.
+Goats have low natural resistance to worms.

 You've noticed they prefer to browse shrubs & eat from a height.
 Once their food has touched the floor - instinct says 'don't eat it', it might be contaminated with poo & worms.